What is Trauma?

 Symptoms of PTSD

 Constant reminders of the trauma like memories, nightmares, and flashbacks.
 Reacting intensely to things that trigger you, or remind you of trauma.
-These may feel like panic attacks & you may have difficulty calming yourself down.
+These may feel like panic attacks and you may have difficulty calming yourself down.
 You may also notice it as irritability, easily becoming furious when something reminds you of the trauma.

 Avoiding memories, emotions, and things that might remind you of trauma.
 This can limit the things you do and can include things like using alcohol, drugs, over-working, dissociating, or other unhealthy behaviors to avoid emotions.